 Spitzer v.
 Weatherford, 2017 WL 5623588 (Tex.
 App.–Houston (1st Dist.)
 November 21, 2017, dism’d) — Represented Weatherford on appeal of a $36 million judgment against it for a breach of contract theory not previously recognized under Texas law.

 Adhikari v.
 KBR, 845 F.3d 184 (5th Cir.
 2017, cert. denied) — Successfully defended on appeal the dismissal of plaintiffs’ claims under the Trafficking Victims Protection Reauthorization Act, the Racketeering Influenced and Corrupt Organizations Act, the Alien Tort Statute, and for common-law negligence.

 Forest Oil Corp. v.
 El Rucio Land and Cattle Co., 518 S.W.3d 422 (Tex.
-2017) — Successfully defended on appeal the confirmation of an arbitration award of more than $27 million arising out of environmental contamination claims.
+2017) — Successfully defended in the Texas Supreme Court the confirmation of an arbitration award of more than $27 million arising out of environmental contamination claims.

 Bixby v.
 KBR, Inc., 603 F. App'x 605 (9th Cir.
 2015) — Prevailed on appeal from an $80 million judgment against KBR arising out of claims alleging exposure to sodium dichromate by 150-plus National Guardsmen at a water-treatment facility in Iraq.
 The Ninth Circuit resolved the case in KBR's favor just a week after oral argument, reversing the judgment in its entirety based on lack of personal jurisdiction.